MRIOSU/OCMR/README.md

 Put read_ocmr.m, example_main_ocmr.m and ‘/+ismrmrd’ in the same folder.
 Execute example_main_ocmr.m in Matlab.
 It will generate an nine-dimensional array, (kData), for the k-space data and structure (param) that captures the acquisition parameters.

-The instructions are for Matlab, and the instructions to read the data using Python will be available in future.
+This instruction is for Matlab.
+The instructions to read the data using Python will be available in future.

 ## Data Structure